 Action Timescale By Who Written acknowledgement of disclosure made in writing or if received verbally, including an outline of process to be followed.
-Within 10 working days Headteacher of school CEO (if matter relates to headteacher) Chair of Trust (if matter relates to CEO) Confirm in writing to the person complained of that a disclosure has been received and that it is being considered.
+Within 10 working days Headteacher of school Chair of LGB or CEO (if matter relates to headteacher) Chair of Trust (if matter relates to CEO) Confirm in writing to the person complained of that a disclosure has been received and that it is being considered.
 Outline the process to be followed.
-Within 10 working days Headteacher of school CEO (if matter relates to headteacher) Chair of Trust (if matter relates to CEO)

-Confirmation of whether the matter is to be investigated, and if so, how it will be investigated.
+Within 10 working days Headteacher of school Chair of LGB or CEO (if matter relates to headteacher) Chair of Trust (if matter relates to CEO) Confirmation of whether the matter is to be investigated, and if so, how it will be investigated.
 Letters sent to employee and person complained of.
 Within four weeks of receipt of disclosure Person appointed to investigate - the investigating manager Written confirmation of outcome of investigation and action to be taken.
-Report sent to Headteacher/CEO/Chair of Trust with recommendations and determines what action to take.
+Report sent to relevant person (Headteacher/Chair of LGB or CEO/Chair of Trust) with recommendations and determines what action to take.
 Letters sent to employee and person complained of Within three months of receipt of disclosure.
-Person appointed to investigate - the investigating manager Appeal against outcome of investigation Within five working days from receipt of outcome Employee who makes the disclosure Appeal carried out Within one month of appeal Person appointed to hear the appeal Appeal to CEO/Chair of the Trust Within five working days from receipt of outcome Employee subject to the disclosure
+Person appointed to investigate - the investigating manager Appeal against outcome of investigation Within five working days from receipt of outcome Employee who makes the disclosure Appeal carried out Within one month of appeal Person appointed to hear the appeal